By , JD; and , JD, JD, MEM;

 A restricted use has to be conducted by or “under the direct supervision of” a certified applicator.
 Therefore, FIFRA provides a scheme of applicator certification for the restricted use of a pesticide.
 A person who seeks certification as an applicator has to go through either a state or federal certification process.
 Depending on the purpose and place of pesticide use, applicators can be either private or commercial.
 The licensing and certification standards for those two groups are separate under FIFRA.
 Consequently, EPA applies heightened use standards from general use, to restricted use with a certified private applicator, to restricted use with a certified commercial applicator.

 Disinfectants for Use Against Coronavirus.
 Many surface, air, and water disinfectants (including sprays, wipes, and liquids intended for use against viruses, bacteria, and other microbial pests) are regulated under FIFRA.
 EPA has compiled a list of disinfectant products that meet the criteria for use against the coronavirus in List N, “Products with Emerging Viral Pathogens AND Human Coronavirus claims for use against SARS-CoV-2.”
-EPA also announced a series of regulatory changes designed to ease production of such regulated disinfectant products approved for use against the coronavirus.
-Manufacturers are permitted to obtain certain “commodity” active ingredients from different suppliers without first obtaining a registration amendment.
-Registrants are also permitted to substitute registered sources of noncommodity active ingredients by “notification,” even if the ingredients have different purity levels.
+In 2020, EPA announced a series of regulatory changes designed to ease production of such regulated disinfectant products approved for use against the coronavirus.
+Manufacturers were permitted to obtain certain “commodity” active ingredients from different suppliers without first obtaining a registration amendment.
+Registrants were also permitted to substitute registered sources of noncommodity active ingredients by “notification,” even if the ingredients have different purity levels.
 EPA, in conjunction with the Centers for Disease Control and Prevention, also issued an unprecedented recommendation to use unregistered commodity substances for disinfection when EPA-approved products are not available.
+However, as of April 2021, the EPA has ended priority review for surface disinfectant products, returning registration requests for new surface disinfectants for SARS-CoV-2 back to standard FIFRA registration process and associated deadlines.
+Additionally, EPA issued an updated Compliance Advisory to prevent the sale of unregistered sanitizing products that claim to be effective against the SARS-CoV-2 virus.
+The EPA reiterated that making false or misleading labeling claims about the safety or efficacy of a pesticidal device is prohibited and that it has the authority to take enforcement actions under FIFRA.

 Typical Violations Under FIFRA – Section 12(a)